 When disciplinary infractions occur on campus, our Principals are expected to respond in accordance with our Student Discipline Policy, which encourages positive behavioral interventions and supports and outlines available in-school disciplinary actions.
-Suspension should only be considered in cases of egregious behavioral infractions, in accordance with all applicable state and federal laws, as we believe that our students are best served when they are present at school every day.
+The decision to pursue a suspension is, in most circumstances, largely at the discretion of the school leadership team and should only be considered in cases of egregious behavioral infractions, in accordance with all applicable state and federal laws, as we believe that our students are best served when they are present at school every day.
 Recommendations for expulsion should not be pursued except in the most extreme cases, in accordance with state law, as our policy is to do whatever it takes to serve every student who enrolls in a Rocketship school.

 If a situation does arise where a Principal feels that the student should be suspended and/or recommended for expulsion, this policy was written to guide the process.
-The policy has been written in accordance with relevant federal and state laws and regulations and after review of Education Code Section 48900 et seq., which describes the noncharter schools' list of offenses and procedures to establish its list of offenses and procedures for suspensions and expulsions.
+The policy has been written in accordance with relevant federal and state laws and regulations and after review of Education Code Section 48900 et seq., which describes the non-charter schools' list of offenses and procedures to establish its list of offenses and procedures for suspensions and expulsions.
 The language of the Rocketship policy closely mirrors the language of Education Code Section 48900 et seq.
 It addresses grounds for suspension and expulsion; suspension and expulsion procedures; the maintenance of disciplinary records; student appeal rights; rehabilitation and readmission; and special procedures for the consideration of suspension and expulsion of students with disabilities.
 This policy may be amended from time to time without the need to amend the charter so long as the amendments comport with legal requirements.